nrfconnect/sdk-nrfxlib/nrf_security/doc/nrf_security.rst

 ######################

 The nrf_security module provides an integration between mbed TLS and software libraries that provide hardware-accelerated cryptographic functionality on selected Nordic Semiconductor SoCs.
-This module includes an mbed TLS glue layer to enable both hardware-accelerated and standard mbed TLS software implementation at the same time.
+This module includes an mbed TLS glue layer to enable both hardware-accelerated and software-based mbed TLS implementation at the same time.

 .. note::
    The nrf_security module interfaces with the :ref:`nrf_cc310_mbedcrypto_readme`.